All Episodes

 Nunes also revealed that intel was shared among high-level Obama administration officials.

-So instead of the media seeing the weaponization for political purposes of intelligence and politicizing intelligence, no, the way that they want to go after Devin Nunes.
+So instead of the media seeing the weaponization for political purposes of intelligence and politicizing intelligence, no, they want to go after Devin Nunes.

 What did he do wrong except report the truth in these shocking revelations?